 - HEM via ECaaS: The primary route, using the Home Energy Model's half-hourly dynamic simulation through the centralised ECaaS platform

-HEM requires substantially more detailed input data than SAP and takes longer to run (5β10 minutes per calculation versus near-instantaneous for SAP).
-However, it provides more accurate modelling of modern technologies, particularly heat pumps and solar PV.
+HEM requires substantially more detailed input data than SAP and runs calculations in under 2 seconds via ECaaS, though the more detailed data entry requirements mean overall assessment time is longer.
+It provides more accurate modelling of modern technologies, particularly heat pumps and solar PV.
 For a full comparison, see our Compliance Pathways page.

 Frequently Asked Questions